Ljupko Petrović: FK Sarajevo controversy

 On 8 April 2014, Petrović was announced as the successor of the recently sacked Croatian manager Robert Jarni as the head of the FK Sarajevo team.

 However, only two days after, a picture of the manager and deceased Serbian paramilitary commander Arkan erupted in the Bosnian media depicting Petrović holding a weapon while instructed by the war criminal.
 This resulted in a hurried press conference where the FK Sarajevo board of members announced that no contract would be signed with Petrović.

 The manager himself agreed to the decision, citing the possibility of strained working conditions after the unexpected publication.
 He however claimed no involvement in the Yugoslav wars nor the paramilitary activities of Arkan.
 Petrović managed FK Sarajevo for only one day, conducting a single training with the players.
 The authenticity of the photo has later been brought to doubt.

 Personal life

 Petrović is married to Snežana with whom he has two children: son Srđan and daughter Svetlana.
 He also has three grandchildren: Nikola, Anastasija and Viktor.

+Politician

+Petrović appeared in the ninth position on the electoral list of the Socialist Party of Serbia (SPS) in the 2020 Serbian parliamentary election and was elected to the Serbian parliament when the list won thirty-two seats.
+During his time in the legislature, he was a member of Serbia's parliamentary friendship groups with Bulgaria, Cyprus, Greece, Japan, Kazakhstan, and Rwanda.
+He resigned from the legislature on 13 May 2021.